 We have a diverse team for the management of colorectal cancer patients.
 Studies have shown that the first treatment you receive for cancer is by far the most important.
 On average, colon cancer patients who begin their treatment with us have better survival rates than those who started treatment elsewhere.
-The GI Cancer Prevention Program Clinic at Seattle Cancer Care Alliance is the only clinic in Northwest offering comprehensive care for hereditary GI cancer syndromes.
+The GI Cancer Prevention Program Clinic is the only clinic in Northwest offering comprehensive care for hereditary GI cancer syndromes.

 Our researchers lead in the development of cutting edge biomarkers for early detection and risk prediction for colorectal cancer.
 Population based scientists at Fred Hutch have developed research programs funded by the National Institutes of Health to identify novel prognostic factors for colorectal cancer.

 Dr. Grady’s clinical focus is on the management of gastrointestinal cancer familial syndromes, colon cancer prevention, and Barrett’s Esophagus.
 His research focuses on the molecular and cell biology of gastrointestinal cancer, genetic and epigenetic alterations in cancer, cancer biomarkers and hereditary cancer syndromes.